rovinski/rovinski.github.io/applicants/extern_phd_guide.md

 helpful to bump your email to the top of my inbox (for a brief moment).
 Emailing more than that can put you at risk of having your email flagged as spam before I have a chance to respond.

 * **Regurgitate my papers**.
-I am not talking about people who have read or skimmed my papers and have some thoughts on it.
-I am talking about people who almost literally copy and paste parts of the abstract into their email to me as an attempt to show me they have read it.
-This feels very impersonal, a little deceitful, and it appears worse than simply saying you are interested in the topic.
+I am not concerned with people who have read or skimmed my papers and have some thoughts on it.
+I am concerned with people who almost literally copy and paste parts of the abstract into their email to me as an attempt to show me they have read it.
+This feels very impersonal, and it appears worse than simply saying you are interested in the topic.

 # Contact Me
 If you are interested in pursuing a PhD with me, please read this entire page carefully and send me